lhapaipai/vite-plugin-symfony/README.md

 This package is intended for use with the Symfony Bundle : [pentatrion/vite-bundle](https://github.com/lhapaipai/vite-bundle).

-⚠️ This repository is a "subtree split": a read-only subset of that main repository [symfony-vite-dev](https://github.com/lhapaipai/symfony-vite-dev).
+⚠️ This repository is a "subtree split": a read-only subset of that main repository [symfony-vite-dev](https://github.com/lhapaipai/symfony-vite-dev) which delivers to packagist only the necessary code.

+if you want to view the source code or open issues you are in the right place.

+If you want to contribute, make PRs or consult examples you will have to go to the [symfony-vite-dev](https://github.com/lhapaipai/symfony-vite-dev) repository.

 ## Installation